Is equipment tax deductible?

 What is Section 179 for equipment?

-Section 179 lets businesses immediately deduct the full cost of qualifying equipment in the year it is purchased and placed in service, rather than depreciating it over several years.
-For 2026, the Section 179 deduction limit is $1,220,000 (subject to phase-out above $3,050,000 in total equipment purchases).
-Most small business equipment purchases qualify.
+Section 179 lets a business elect to deduct qualifying equipment in the year it is placed in service instead of depreciating it over several years.
+For 2026, the maximum Section 179 deduction is $2,560,000 and the phase-out begins when qualifying property placed in service exceeds $4,090,000.
+Business use must be more than 50%.

 Can I deduct equipment used for both business and personal use?